If you require any information or have an enquiry, please don't hesitate to contact us.

-At the turn of the twentieth century, cutter and master tailor Scholte began working from no. 7 Savile Row, whereupon he embarked on cutting what was soon to become recognised as the London Cut or English Drape.
+At the turn of the 20th century, Cutter and Master Tailor Scholte began working from 7 Savile Row, whereupon he embarked on cutting what was soon to become recognised as the London Cut or English Drape.
 The pioneering style was a reaction to the narrow, more constricted tailoring of Victorian times and was to mark one of the most influential moves in modern tailoring.

-Per Sheppard was already established on Savile Row, founding the company as it is today in 1906.
+Per Anderson was already an established Savile Row tailor, founding the company as it is today in 1906.
 He was mentored by Scholte, apprenticing with him before moving on to develop the cut and style himself.
-Anderson & Sheppard was later to become the most celebrated practitioners of the English drape.
-Ironically, for what was to become an institution of British tailoring, Anderson & Sheppard (and indeed Scholte too) were considered as the renegades of Savile Row.
-Their appropriation of an easier, more fluid style went against the establishment and its tradition of military tailoring.
-They were civil tailors.
+Anderson & Sheppard was later to become the most celebrated practitioners of the English Drape.

 Another major milestone of 2012 was the opening of the Anderson & Sheppard Haberdashery at 17 Clifford Street.
-A perfect counterpart to the rules and discipline of bespoke tailoring, it offers crafted, updated, classic clothing, sourced and designed exclusively for the company by the very best makers in the UK and Europe.
-As well as specialising in made to measure trousers (with 12 styles developed by the bespoke cutting team), the shop offers a rich variety of shirts, knitwear, outerwear, ties and pocket squares, all conceived to work with more casual clothing, or to complement business suit or sports jacket.
+A perfect counterpart to the rules and discipline of Bespoke Savile Row tailoring, it offers crafted, updated, classic clothing, sourced and designed exclusively for the company by the very best makers in the UK and Europe.
+As well as specialising in made-to-measure trousers (with 12 styles developed by Anderson & Sheppard Bespoke cutting team), the shop offers a rich variety of men’s shirts, knitwear, outerwear, ties and pocket squares, all conceived to work with more casual clothing or to complement a business suit or sports jacket.